-The lack of electricity and modern energy access severely hampers health and education services – in sub-Saharan Africa, around a third of all health centres and primary schools lack any access to electricity, affecting 90 million school pupils and 255 million patients.
-In Africa, 60% of refrigerators used in health clinics have unreliable electricity so keeping vaccines and medicines cool is difficult.
+With a third of all health centres and primary schools lacking any access to electricity, that means that 90 million students and 255 million patients are left being educated and receiving healthcare from places that have no power.
+Nearly 60% of refrigerators used in health clinics in Africa have unreliable electricity, compromising the safe storage of vaccines and medicines.
 Hospitals are sometimes forced to operate with no lighting or power for equipment, putting people’s lives at serious risk.
-Children without domestic lighting struggle to do their homework in the evening, which can hold back their education and ability to fulfil their potential.
+Children without domestic lighting struggle to do their homework in the evening, which negatively impacts their education and hampers their ability to fulfil their potential.

 Political prioritisation and increased investment can change this.
 Some countries have demonstrated how this can be done.
 Thailand increased the share of the population with access to electricity from just 25% to almost 100% in just over a decade.
 The same can be done in Africa.
 Improved governance, strong economic growth on the continent, and technological advancements in the energy sector, combined with increased political prioritisation by African leaders, means there are increasing opportunities to scale up electricity and modern energy access on the continent.